redis/redis-doc/topics/cluster-spec.md

 Redis Cluster implements a concept called *replica migration* in order to improve the availability of the system.
-The idea is that in a cluster with a master-slave setup, if the map between slaves and masters is fixed there is limited availability over time if multiple independent failures of single nodes happen.
+The idea is that in a cluster with a master-slave setup, if the map between slaves and masters is fixed availability is limited over time if multiple independent failures of single nodes happen.

 For example in a cluster where every master has a single slave, the cluster can continue the operations as long the master or the slave fail, but not if both fail the same time.
-However there is a class of failures, that are the independent failures of single nodes caused by hardware or software issues that can accumulate over time.
+However there is a class of failures that are the independent failures of single nodes caused by hardware or software issues that can accumulate over time.
 For example:

 * Master A has a single slave A1.
 * Master A fails.
 A1 is promoted as new master.
-* Three hours later A1 fails in an independent manner (not related to the failure of A).
-No other slave is available for promotion since also node A is still down.
+* Three hours later A1 fails in an independent manner (unrelated to the failure of A).
+No other slave is available for promotion since node A is still down.
 The cluster cannot continue normal operations.

 If the map between masters and slaves is fixed, the only way to make the cluster more resistant to the above scenario is to add slaves to every master, however